Vidito/vidicss/README.md

 # vidicss
+## This is just a test CSS framework for my personal use.
-A simple classless CSS framework with dark theme Simply use your semantic html tags and the page will be styled!
+## A simple classless CSS framework with dark theme.
+Simply use your semantic html tags and the page will be styled!
 No need for any classes.
 Note: